Aditya-Muttagi/aditya-muttagi.github.io/about.md

 permalink: /about/
 ---

-I’m Aditya, a consultant at EXL working at the intersection of **operations, analytics, and reporting**.
+I’m Aditya, currently a consultant at EXL, moving deeper into **product and data analytics**.

+My background is in operations and analytics, working with messy, real-world data and decision-makers who don’t have time for theory.
+I’m most comfortable at the point where product questions meet data:

+- “Where exactly are users dropping in this journey and why?”
+- “What should we actually measure to know if this feature is working?”
+- “How can we track this in a way that is repeatable, not one-off?”

-## How I Work
+## How I Approach Product Problems

-- Start by clarifying vague requirements into sharp, solvable questions
-- Prefer simple, repeatable analytical flows over over-engineered one-offs
-- Communicate in plain language so non-technical stakeholders can actually use the output

-## What I’ve Worked With

-- **Domains:** customer analytics, operations performance, reporting automation
+- Start from the **product goal** and the decision that needs to be made
+- Translate that into clear metrics, events, and hypotheses
+- Use simple, explainable analysis before jumping to complexity
+- Present findings so that a PM or business stakeholder can act on them quickly

+## Skills & Tools

+Adjust this to match reality:

+- **Analysis:** funnel analysis, cohorts, segmentation, retention, basic experimentation
-- **Tools:** Excel, Power BI / dashboarding, SQL / Python (adjust this to your real stack)
+- **Tools:** Excel, SQL, Python, Power BI / dashboards, Google Analytics / product analytics tools
-- **Typical outputs:** decision decks, recurring reports, monitoring views, prototypes for dashboards
+- **Outputs:** case-study decks, recurring product/ops reports, dashboards, prototypes

-## Where This Site Is Going
+## This Site

-Over time, this will become a record of:

-- Projects I’ve shipped
-- Small experiments in automation and dashboards
-- Frameworks I find useful for breaking down messy business problems
+This site is where I:

+- Publish **case studies** for product analyst roles
+- Share structured write-ups of problems I’ve worked on or simulated
+- Keep an up-to-date **resume** and a portfolio I can share with teams